 Opportunities to work with us

 We are always keen to hear from people interested in working (Postdocs) or studying with us (e.g., DPhil, MSc by Research, ERASMUS students, summer students).
-Please contact Dr Williams by email in the first instance.
+Please contact Prof Williams by email in the first instance.

 SRF Vacation Scholarships

 SRF funded vacation scholarships are available to enable students to carry out research projects during the summer.
-Dr. Williams has hosted students before - get in contact to discuss these opportunities.
-2019 open - deadline 18th April (http://srf-reproduction.org/grants-awards/grants/vacation-scholarships/).
+Prof. Williams has hosted students before - get in contact to discuss these opportunities (http://srf-reproduction.org/grants-awards/grants/vacation-scholarships/).